disneystreaming/smithy4s/modules/docs/src/03-protocols/02-simple-rest-json/01-overview.md

 See the section about [unions](../../04-codegen/02-unions.md) for a detailed description.

 ## Json Array Arity
 * By default there is a limit on the arity of an array, which is 1024.
-This is to prevent the server from being overloaded with a large array.
+This is to prevent the server from being overloaded with a large array as this is a vector for attacks.
 * This limit can be changed by setting the maxArity `smithy4s.http4s.SimpleRestJsonBuilder.withMaxArity(.)` to the desired value.
+* an example can be seen in the [client example](03-client.md)
 ## Supported traits

 Here is the list of traits supported by `SimpleRestJson`